0cjs/sedoc/8bit/fm7/fm-8.md

 From photographs of the manual, 1-8 are RS-232C and 9-10 are boot mode.

+Corresponding to switches 1 and 2 [on the FM-7](fm-7.md),
-Switches 9 and 10 (external labelling) are SW2-9 and SW2-10 on [the
+switches 9 and 10 (external labelling) are SW2-9 and SW2-10 on [the
 schematic][sch].
 These both set address lines A9 and A10 (open=1, closed=0)
 on the boot ROM (M16, MB8516) to select one of four 512 byte blocks and and determine whether the upper half of memory is RAM or the F-BASIC ROM.
 It